 Remember: The PHEAA hard deadline is May 1 and your federal tax returns must be completed and filed in order to apply for the FAFSA (Free Application for Federal Student Aid).

 Scholarships are monetary awards that do not have to be repaid.
-Central Penn college offers an extensive range of scholarships.
-More than $500,000 in institutional scholarships are awarded annually to those who qualify.
+Central Penn College offers an extensive range of scholarships.
+More than $2 million in institutional scholarships are awarded annually to those who qualify.

 Loans are monetary awards that must be repaid by the borrower.
-There are various options available to those who qualify, from federal loans to private loans.
+There are various options available for those who qualify, from federal loans to private loans.

 Tuition, Fees and Schedule

 There is a big difference between the price of a college education and what students or their parents will actually pay out-of-pocket.
 Let us break down the credit cost, fees and bill schedule for you.

 In order to make the financial aid process as easy and painless as possible, we have provided you with downloadable forms.
 If you have questions about any of the forms, please contact the financial aid office at (800) 759-2727.